marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    The standard must provide means for provisioning Power States of entities.

+   When an Energy Object is set to a particular Power State, the represented device or component may be busy.
+The Energy Object should set the desired Power State and then update the actual Power State when the device or component changes.
+The standard must provide means to report the intented and applied Power States, with the Network Management Datastore Architecture (NMDA) {{?RFC8342}}

-## Controlling Power Supply
+## Controlling Power SupplyProvisioning

    The standard must provide means for switching a power supply off or turning a power supply on at Power Interfaces providing power to one or more devices.

-## Controlling energy saving and optimization functionalities
+## Controlling Energy Saving and Optimization Functionalities

   The standard must provide means for controlling energy saving and optimization functionalities and allocating the committed component resource (e.g., adjust fan speed, shutdown high speed interface) or committed device resource (e.g., multiple cards scheduling, multiple power module scheduling).

   In addition, the standard must provide means to support both local management and network wide management based on energy saving functionality.